 Most countries in both the SLC and HoA regions lack specialised centres for VoTs but improvements are underway in a few countries.
-In most cases, where shelter is available, victims are hosted in structures dedicated for victims of domestic violence, or, in the case of children, in shelters for vulnerable street children or orphans.
-Generally, capacities are even more limited for adult VoTs.
+In most cases, where shelter is available, victims are hosted in structures dedicated for victims of domestic violence, or, in the case of children, in shelters for vulnerable street children or orphans.37 Generally, capacities are even more limited for adult VoTs.
 For example, in Burkina Faso, 36 centres are available for children, but protection of adults remains a challenge.
 In Chad, although a number of VoTs can be granted temporary shelter by the government, in practice, the main actor providing support remains IOM.
 Efforts have however been made in a number of countries: in Nigeria, shelter capacities significantly increased in the past year (over 500 beds are now available nationally).
 In Niger, a dedicated centre for VoTs was established in Zinder in 2019 and discussions are underway to set up a network involving IOM transit centres to accommodate VoTs throughout the country.
 Similar improvements, albeit still limited, have been noted in The Gambia and in Kenya, but no shelters are yet available for men VoTs.

 Although coordination between government actors and NGOs is recognised as key for the effective support of VoTs, coordination with government actors often remains insufficient.
 CSOs are often the main service providers to VoTs in both the SLC and HoA regions.
 For example, in Uganda, the government has not reported referring VoTs for five consecutive years but CSOs are very active through the Ugandan CSO Coalition against TIP.
-At the regional level, increased collaboration between donors, IOs and CSOs in areas such as identification of VoTs, protection, awareness raising or reintegration have been observed in the SLC region.ii Similarly, in the HoA, a robust network has been developed at the regional level with BMM support.
-However, in Ethiopia, its replication at the national level has been described as weak.
-Similarly, in Kenya, interviewees highlighted a lack of concertation and coordination among protection actors, negatively impacting their capacity to provide support to victims.
-Funding often remains an issue and is considered insufficient to effectively address victims' needs and support their socio-economic reinsertion.
+At the regional level, increased collaboration between donors, IOs and CSOs in areas such as identification of VoTs, protection, awareness raising or reintegration have been observed in the SLC region.
+Similarly, in the HoA, a robust network has been developed at the regional level with BMM support.
+However, in Ethiopia, its replication at the national ii Altai Case Study, Anti-Trafficking Initiatives in the Gulf of Guinea - Review of the EUTF SLC's portfolio on anti-trafficking in the Gulf of Guinea, with a focus on the TEH programme.

-&lt;sup>1 Prevention and Suppression of Trafficking in Persons and Smuggling of Migrants Proclamation (1178/2020).
+1 Prevention and Suppression of Trafficking in Persons and Smuggling of Migrants Proclamation (1178/2020).